andresvourakis/data-scientist-handbook/README.md

 - [Leet Code (Python/SQL)](https://leetcode.com/): A popular platform for coding practice and interview preparation, featuring a wide range of problems in Python and SQL.
 - [Hacker Rank (Python/SQL)](https://www.hackerrank.com/): Coding challenges and competitions to help you hone your programming skills and prepare for technical interviews.

-## Portfolio
+## Building a Portfolio
 - [datascienceportfol.io](https://datascienceportfol.io): Great website to showcase your portfolio projects for free and get inspiration from the community.
-- [Data Science (Reddit)](https://www.reddit.com/r/datascience/): A subreddit where you can share your portfolio, get feedback, and find inspiration from others.
-- [Learn Data Science (Reddit)](https://www.reddit.com/r/learndatascience/): A community for sharing projects, learning resources, and receiving feedback on your data science work.
+- [Data Science Project Ideas](https://topmate.io/andres_vourakis/995993): A curated list of project ideas to help you build and showcase your data science portfolio.

 # 🤝 Connect